 Otherwise, if you decide not to go to the police, or to take any further action through any route, that’s your choice and we will respect it.
 We can still help you and give you advice.
 If you do go to the police, we can offer support in doing that.

 If you decide not to go to the police, we can investigate the allegations through the University’s conduct process.
-We’re more limited in what we can do, and we can’t make a finding on criminal acts.
+We’re more limited in what we can do, and we can’t make a finding that a criminal act has taken place - only a breach of our Code of Student Conduct.
 We can’t conduct the same investigations as the police/courts and can’t compel witnesses to give evidence.
 However, we can apply conditions to the accused student (such as prohibiting them from contacting you, and suspending or expelling them in some cases).
 We can also take precautionary action while the investigation is ongoing.

 To report something to us, please email firstname.lastname@example.org.
 You can also use the online reporting tool at https://www.gla.ac.uk/myglasgow/students/safetyhealth/sexualviolencesupport/.
 The information you provide in that form will not come directly to the Senate Office but it may be referred to us.
 If so, we will get in touch with you to ask if you want us to take action under the Code of Student Conduct.

 Guidance for students accused of misconduct

 While we’ll take all allegations seriously, there’s no presumption of guilt and you’ll be treated fairly throughout the process.

 We can take precautionary action where we believe you might present a potential risk to the wellbeing and safety of students and staff.
 We might restrict or prohibit contact with the reporting student and any witnesses, or restrict the times you can be on campus.
 In some cases we might suspend you from the University while the case is being investigated (whether through University or criminal processes).
 This action is precautionary, not a penalty.
 It doesn’t suggest we think you’re guilty of the alleged offence.